Get instant quote

 How do supports work for FDM 3D printing?

-Fused deposition modeling (FDM) extrudes a metal filament onto a build surface along a predetermined path.
-As the material is extruded, it cools, forming a solid surface that provides the foundation for the next layer of material.
+Fused deposition modeling (FDM) works by extruding a thermoplastic filament onto a build surface along a predetermined path.
+As the material is deposited, it cools and solidifies, forming a stable layer that supports the next.
+For a full overview, see our guide on What is FDM (fused deposition modeling) 3D printing?.

 Depending on the degree of the overhang, your FDM part may need supports